Brian Boyd, Ph.D.

-Brian Boyd assumed the leadership of the Juniper Gardens Children’s Project on Feb.
-1, 2018.
-Boyd is only the third director of the influential research group in its 53-year history.
+Dr. Brian Boyd is Director of the Juniper Gardens Children’s Project, a position he has held since 2018.
+He is only the third director of the influential research group in its 53-year history.
 Prior, he was the associate professor of occupational science and associate chair for research of the Department of Allied Health Sciences at the University of North Carolina at Chapel Hill.

 Community-engaged research; development and evaluation of evidence-based practices; restricted, repetitive behaviors and interests in autism spectrum disorders

 Standing Panel Member, Childhood Psychopathology and Developmental Disabilities, NIH Study Section